 The ENCODE portal cart allows you to group an arbitrary set of experiments into one container.
-As with search result pages, you can additionally save a file that lists downloadable URLs for all files in all experiments in your cart and includes a link to generate a file containing experimental metadata for all files you download.
+As with search-result pages, you can easily generate a list of downloadable URLs for all files in all experiments in your cart, as well as experimental metadata for all files you download.
+For ENCODE consortium members who have logged in, your cart gets saved and you can retrieve it later as well as share it with others.

 Adding many experiments to your cart